hushidong/biblatex-gb7714-2015/README.md

         `\usepackage[backend=biber,style=gb7714-2015,gbtitlelink=true]{biblatex}`

+	- add options `gbcitelocal` `gbbiblocal` to control the local strings in citation and bibliography respectively, the `gblocal` set the both options (These options are also for author year style):

+		`gbcitelocal = gb7714-2015` to output local strings according to the reference's language, this is the default setting.

+		`gbcitelocal = chinese` to output local strings with chinese language word like "等".

+		`gbcitelocal = english` to output local strings with western language word like "et al.".

+        `\usepackage[backend=biber,style=gb7714-2015,gbcitelocal = chinese]{biblatex}`

 	- add an option `gbstrict` to control the output of some unnecessary fields for GB/T7714-2015 (This option is also for author year style).

 		`gbstrict=true`,  not to print those fields such as language, eprint, this is the default setting.